Every year, we end up having my husband’s very large family over for Thanksgiving.

 The pilgrim statuette in the middle adds the perfect tie-in between traditional festival and natural sources.
 Look at the leaves wrapped around the white pumpkins, or the dried flowers and Indian corn.

 The best parts, of course, are those transferware bowls and pitcher.
-So cute!
+This is one of many tablescapes for fall is so cute!
+It really sets the mood.

 Would you like even more natural?
 How about a literal step away from trees, on a table set outside?